apache/cassandra-java-driver/manual/statements/built/README.md

 Note: The call `select("column1", "column2")` is really a shortcut for a chain of calls `select().column("column1").column("column2")`.

-Please note that you can't pass the `*` as column name to select all columns - if you do this, you'll get an exception about unknown column.
+Please note that you can't pass the `*` as column name to select all columns--if you do this, you'll get an exception about unknown column.
 To select all columns you either need to use `select` in combination with `all` function, or simply don't specify a list of columns: